MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/home).
 The admin center provides a unified portal for administrators to manage environments, connectors, gateways, data sources, and other settings for Power Apps and Power Automate.

 Follow the directions in [Create and manage an environment](/power-platform/admin/create-environment).
 SAP Integration is implemented by administrators and deployed to the organization.
 Review the [types of environments](/power-platform/admin/environments-overview#types-of-environments) your organization needs to support the implementation and production phases.
-Each environment with or without Dataverse consumes at least 1-GB capacity.
+Each environment with or without Dataverse consumes at least 1 GB capacity.
 To get started, you can set up a sandbox environment.
 Be sure to do the following actions:

 1. Select **Sandbox** for environment type.
 1. Select **Yes** to create a database for the environment.